Mineral/Collagen/Gelatin Rich Chicken Broth

 During the aging process, collagen naturally breaks down and diminishes over time – resulting in dry, thin and less resilient skin.
 Loss of collagen is believed to be one of the primary causes of fine lines and wrinkles that occur in naturally-aged skin.

-Collagen is made up of several important amino acids, alanine, hydroxyproline, proline and glycine.
+Collagen is made up of several important amino acids, alanine, hydroxyproline, proline and glycine which are essential for muscle repair and growth.

 One of these amino acids, proline, has been shown to be crucial for joint health and also helps support smooth and supple skin (yes, please!) by strengthening the collagen that keeps our skin firm.